Mohammed-wsabi/b00401062.github.io/Medicine/Reproductive System & OBGYN.md

 - Iatrogenic
 - Not yet classified

+## Classification of Amenorrhea

+- Primary: no menarche by age 15 years
+- Secondary: no menses for ≥ 3 cycles / ≥ 6 months

-## Etiologies of Primary Amenorrhea
+## Etiology of Primary Amenorrhea

 |Etiology|Breast|Uterus|
 |-|-|-|